-Intervertebral Disc Disease (IVDD) is a degenerative disease that can affect your dog's spinal cord and causes a range of painful mobility issues.
-Today our Tucson vets explain more about IVDD in dogs and how it is treated.
+Intervertebral Disc Disease (IVDD) is a degenerative disease that can affect your dog's spinal cord and cause painful mobility issues.
+Today's post focuses on IVDD in dogs and various treatment options.

 What is IVDD in dogs?